Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 The only downside is that you will be required to learn a new application, and this method of automated training will be more expensive than other automated strategies (though only marginally).

-Making the jump from manual to automated safety training is smooth, however it requires three things:
+Making the jump from manual to automated SMS training is smooth, however, it requires three things:

 - Upper management support;